 Everything is interesting and colorful here, even the garlic and chilies are laid out on small paper plates and arranged in an even pattern across the tabletops.
 Many of the market stalls are held from characterful Volkswagen vans, which combine with the sights, sounds, and market buzz, make for amazing photo opportunities as well.

 If you’re looking for a market experience with clothes and souvenirs at really low prices, with very few tourists in sight, then take the Metro to Uruguaiana, where you’ll find street after street of shops and market stalls.

-Climb the Lapa Steps
+7. Climb the Lapa Steps

-His work started to gain the attention of local passers-by, then travellers from around the world, many of whom donated tiles from around the world to the project, although he also painted some tiles himself.
+His work started to gain the attention of local passers-by, then travelers from around the world, many of whom donated tiles from around the world to the project, although he also painted some tiles himself.
 Selaron’s life continued like this until January 2013, when his body was found on the steps, covered in paint thinner and with burn marks to his body.
-The exact cause of death is still a mystery and it’s not known if it was an accident, suicide or homicide, but rumours include death threats from a former business associate and Selaron asking to be taken into the subway so he could throw himself under a train.
+The exact cause of death is still a mystery and it’s not known if it was an accident, suicide, or homicide, but rumors include death threats from a former business associate and Selaron asking to be taken into the subway so he could throw himself under a train.
 His death will probably always remain a mystery, which only adds to the curious magic of his creation.

 Have you been to Rio de Janeiro, or are you planning to go soon?
 We would love to hear more suggestions to add to the list, so let us know in the comments and we can consider adding them to the article!

 NEXT STOP: Buzios and Arraial do Cabo, Brazil!!